learn-co-curriculum/react-hooks-npm-lab/README.md

 ```

 This output makes sense because we don't have a `package.json` file that
 describes what the command `test` is supposed to do!
-This means to get to the
+To get the tests working,
-tests on this lab, we will need to _create_ the file.
-How do we go about doing
+we will need to _create_ the file.
+How do we go about doing that?
+By running
-that?
-By running `npm init` of course!
+`npm init` of course!

 ###### Create a `package.json` File